MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ### [Go](#tab/go)

-The following steps explain how to use the [sample application to create a cluster and database](https://github.com/Azure-Samples/azure-data-explorer-go-cluster-management/).
+The following steps use a sample application to create a cluster and database.

-1. Clone the sample code from GitHub.
+1. Clone the [sample code](https://github.com/Azure-Samples/azure-data-explorer-go-cluster-management/) from GitHub.

 1. Set the required environment variables including service principal information from the [prerequisites](#prerequisites).
 Enter your subscription ID, resource group, and region where you want to create the cluster.